24 October 2019

 By simply adjusting your offering to include only plant-based products, guests with specific needs are more likely to seek treatments.
 As the saying goes, better to have it and not need it than need it and not have it.
 A natural holistic approach to not only treatment rituals but the oils, masks and facial creams too, can improve a spa’s image among those dedicated to a wellness lifestyle.

-Incorporate locally sourced fruit, vegetables, herbs and spices into handmade blends of oils and body scrubs to add a farm-to-massage table concept and when products have to brought, avoid those with chemicals.
+Incorporate locally sourced fruit, vegetables, herbs and spices into handmade blends of oils and body scrubs to add a farm-to-massage table concept and when products have to be brought, avoid those with chemicals.
 Creating indulgence through natural alternatives can also boost ROI, with guests willing to pay more in the knowledge that no harmful chemicals are being applied to their skin.

 Concepts such as composing wild herbs used in body treatments, which are then used in meditation gardens are taking off in the US and green-thumb activities like seed planting and wildflower yoga are guiding wellness experiences towards a much greener future.